-All attendees must follow the requirements of the any facility, including mask wearing or any other health safety protocols.
+All attendees must follow the requirements of the any facility and local government, including mask wearing or any other health safety protocols.

 No spitting, gum chewing, or finger licking at any time when at the ball field.

-Maintain 6 feet of physical distancing as much as possible when engaged in baseball activity.
+Maintain 6 feet of physical distancing as much as possible when not engaged in baseball activity.